Dixie Mission: Question of Communist Party subterfuge

-Lasting impact
+Aftermath and legacy

 The Dixie Mission had consequences for individuals and the United States.
 Many participants were accused of being communists, such as John Davies and John Service.
 Both were subjected to multiple congressional investigations, which consistently found that they were not Communist Party members, agents of foreign powers, or disloyal to the United States.
 That did not spare Service from termination at the State Department.
 He appealed this decision, and ultimately, the US Supreme Court ruled in his favor.
 Davies was exiled from China, his field of expertise by Hurley.
 Then, he was hounded from a position in Russia to an inconsequential post in South America.
 Davies, forced from the State Department, founded the Estilo furniture factory which built award-winning furniture.
 Hurley accused Colonel David Barrett of sabotaging his diplomacy with the Kuomintang and the Communists.
 He succeeded in preventing Barrett from promotion to brigadier general even though Barrett's promotion was endorsed by the theater commander, General Albert C. Wedemeyer.
 Barrett was retained in the China Theater but placed in an inferior position.

 Misperceptions of the Dixie Mission contributed to the nationwide Red Scare in the 1950s and 1960s.
 Thawing relations between the United States and the People's Republic of China in the 1970s opened a new chapter for the mission.
 Many of the mission's participants were among the first Americans invited to visit China in 20 years.
 In China, the Dixie Mission is remembered as a positive time between the two nations and a symbol of Sino-American co-operation.

 In 2013, the story of the Dixie Mission served as the historical basis for a new World War II novel, Two Sons of China, by Andrew Lam.
 It was released by Bondfire Books in December 2013.